Editorially checkedVisible ownership, review date and official-source context for this page.

 Change of Use Across Essex

-Use this page to compare how change of use can feel different across Essex once local policy, Article 4, amenity pressure and council appetite start to matter.
+Use this page to compare how change of use shifts across 12 council areas in Essex once local policy, Article 4, amenity pressure and council appetite start to matter.

 Quick area answer